CH-Earth/gistool/README.md

 					'median';'quantile';'variety';'variance';
 					'stdev';'coefficient_of_variation';'frac';
 					'coords'; 'count'; 'sum'; optional
-  -u, --include-na			Include NA values in generated statistics;
+  -U, --include-na			Include NA values in generated statistics;
   					optional
   -q, --quantile=q1[,q2[...]]
 Quantiles of interest to be produced if 'quantile' is included in the '--stat' argument.
 The values